The following new meeting toolkit information will help guide you through the process of starting a new OA meeting.

 Register your meeting.
 Visit OA.org to complete the Overeaters Anonymous World Service Organization (WSO) Add a Meeting WSO agreement and form.

 Contact Unity Intergroup.
-Let the chair of Intergroup know about your so we can add promote it in the Expressions of Unity newsletter and through email communications.
-You can also request start-up funds from Intergroup to help pay your first month’s rent or purchase literature.
+Use the Contact Us feature to let Intergroup know about your meeting, so we can add it to the meeting list and announce it in the newsletter.
+You can also request start-up funds by attending the monthly Intergroup meetings.

 Open a checking account.
 Open an account at a bank of your choosing so you deposit 7th Tradition donations.
-Once you have built up a small reserve in your account, consider making periodic 7th Tradition contributions to Unity Intergroup , Region 4, and WSO.
+Once you have built up a small reserve, you can make 7th Tradition contributions to Unity Intergroup , Region 4, and WSO.
 Your meeting can decide how much to distribute to each entity.

 Get the word out.
 Create a flyer to post at local community centers, libraries and the location of your meeting.
 If it’s at a church or synagogue, ask whether you can post an announcement in their bulletin.

-Create a trusted servant/leader’s guide.
+Create a Leader’s Guide.
 Put together a binder with a script for the leader and readings for members.
-Check out the WSO Group Support page to find documents for different meeting formats, 7th Tradition forms and more.
+Check out the WSO Group Support page to find documents for different meeting formats, WSO 7th Tradition forms and more.